johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 ## **3.3 The No-Transport EDNS(0) Option**

-To provide a mechanism for recursive resolvers to explicitly opt out of receiving transport signals, this document defines a new EDNS(0) option called "no-transport" (NT).
-When included in a query, this option signals to the authoritative server that the recursive resolver does not want to receive any transport signals in the response.
+To provide a mechanism for resolvers to explicitly opt out of receiving transport signals, this document defines a new EDNS(0) option called "no-transport" (NT).
+When included in a query, this option signals to the authoritative server that the resolver does not want to receive any transport signals in the response.

 The No-Transport option is structured as follows: